Azure/iot-edge-v1/README.md

 ### /core
 This folder contains all of the core infrastructure necessary to create a gateway solution.
-In general, developers only need to use components in the core folder, not modify them.
+In general, developers only need to *use* components in the core folder, not modify them.
 API documentation for core infrastructure can be found [here](http://azure.github.io/azure-iot-gateway-sdk/api_reference/c/html).
-Details on the implementation of core components can be found in the [core/devdoc](core/devdoc).
+Details on the implementation of core components can be found in [core/devdoc](core/devdoc).

 ### /build
 This is the default folder that cmake will place the output from our build scripts.
 The developer